amd/OpenCL-caffe/README.md

 We thank Mauricio Breternitz, Hanjin Chu and Greg Stoner for their technical suggestions and support.

+If you have any questions, please send an email to Junli.Gu@amd.com

 #Support needed
  As an open source project, we hope to maintain an open dynamics and sharing culture.
 We encourage the contribution and support from the community to improve it together.